AllanBlackett/Term-Racer/README.md

-# Juno Project 3
+# Juno Project 3 - Term Racer

+## Project Description

 Term-Racer created with jQuery.

-## Project Description

 An engaging and interactive experience while learning how to type words faster.

 ## Project objective